 Poultry are very sensitive to heat

-- Perspiration is a costly energy process for the animal (540 calories per gram of water in the lungs) which generates heat!
+- Perspiration is a costly energetically process for the bird (540 calories per gram of water in the lungs) which generates heat

-In addition to mortality, which has a direct impact on profits, heatstroke reduces zootechnical performance and amplifies economic losses:
+In addition to increase mortality rates, which have a direct impact on profits, heatstroke reduces zootechnical performance and further amplifies economic losses*:

 - 26% increase in mortality

 *Temperatures of 31°C for 10 hours at 35-42 days of age (Quinteiro- Filho, 2010 & Quinteiro-Filho, 2012).